breehaqasim/Cybersecurity-Theory-Tools/Secure Architecture and Design/README.md

 **Trust Boundary 2 – Frontend ↔ Backend Services**
 Description: Frontend and Backend services are seperate from each other.
 Frontend can access Database, Payment Service and Admin Service through API Gateway only.

 Why It Is a Trust Boundary?
+Prevents direct database access.
+Enforces centralized routing and request validation.
+The presentation layer and the business logic are kept separate, from each other.

+**Trust Boundary 3 – Admin Access Path**
+Description: